LAST UPDATED: 2/22/2025

 All Nighter by Natalie Margolin (Feb 24 — May 17, MCC Theatre Space)*

-It’s finals week at a small liberal arts college in rural Pennsylvania.
 A tight-knit group of roommates pull one last all-nighter to complete their final assignments.
 Holed up in an old ballroom, the hours pass, the pressure mounts, the Adderall flows, and the truths that have always bound this group together are put to the test.
-What will be left when the sun rises?

 Quite a few theaters have “Under 30”, “Under 35” or “Under 40”! programs OR student discounts.
 Check for them when you’re buying tickets — for example, Manhattan Theatre Club’s 30 Under 35, HIPTIX at Roundabout (if you’re under 40!), Lincoln Center Theater’s LincTix for Under 35s, Second Stage Theatre’s $30 Under 30, Irish Rep’s GreenSeats for Under 35s, Playwrights Horizons’ 30 & Under Membership, Vineyard Theater’s 40 Under 40 (where for $40 (once) you can get any ticket to any show for $20), and New York City Center’s “Access Club” just extended their age limit from 35 to 40(!) — according to this TikToker.
 Other ways to get cheaper tickets: sign up for the theater’s newsletter (they’ll often send out codes for discounts) or check TodayTix.